Negotiating salary can feel awkward, but it’s a big factor in your long-term earnings.

 - “Thank you for the information on the salary range.
 Considering my [specific skill or achievement] and the distinctive value I’d bring to this position, I was envisioning a slightly higher bracket.
 Could we possibly revisit this discussion to find a mutually agreeable range that reflects my contributions more closely?”

-4. If the interviewer insists, present a salary range
+4. If the employer insists, present a salary range

-You should enter interviews armed with your own salary bottom line.
+You should enter an interview armed with your own salary bottom line.

-If an interviewer continues to press for your salary expectations, present a thoughtfully researched range to help set expectations.
+If an employer continues to press for your salary expectations, present a thoughtfully researched range to help set expectations.

-He suggests including your years of experience in the field as well as leveraging what other companies list out in their job postings:
+Try including your years of experience in the field as well as leveraging what other companies list in their job postings.

 For seasoned professionals with in-demand skills and multiple job offers, Geoffrey Scott, Senior Hiring Manager at Resume Genius, recommends a direct approach: